Solana cryptocurrency: Here’s why the Ethereum competitor is surging

 But just what is Solana and why is it on fire right now?
 Here’s what you need to know.

 - What is Solana?
 Solana is a decentralized blockchain platform.
-It facilitates the transactions of the SOL coin as well as digital assets like NFTs.
+It facilitates the transactions of the SOL coin as well as digital assets like non-fungible tokens (NFTs).

 - Is Solana a bitcoin competitor?
 Sure, because it’s another cryptocurrency.
 But it’s more apt to liken Solana to Ethereum since both are blockchain platforms that handle smart contracts.